-Research shows that 99% of customers say that “on time” delivery is very important to them.
+Research shows that 99% of customers say that “on time” delivery is crucial to them.

 In a digital era where buy-now-get-now seems to be the mantra of every competitor, are you ready to meet these demands?

-Doing so requires a robust operating model in which each employee is working to his or her top capacity.
-Job scheduling is a major component of achieving this flow.
+Doing so requires a robust operating model in which each employee is working to their maximum capacity.
+Job scheduling is a significant component of achieving this flow.

 The good news?
 The solution to your scheduling management needs is right within your ERP software.
-Epicor ERP scheduling tools make it a cinch to break down even the most complex work orders into manageable components.
+Epicor® Kinetic ERP scheduling tools make it a cinch to break down even the most complex work orders into manageable components.

-Today, we’re taking a look at how this functionality works and why it’s critical as you seek to keep up with ever-evolving customer expectations.
+Today, we’re looking at how this functionality works and why it’s critical as you seek to keep up with ever-evolving customer expectations.